 Aikido Yoshinkan has its roots in traditional Japanese martial arts dating back over 800 years.
 It is the official style practiced by the Tokyo Metropolitan and Riot Police in Japan.
-There are no tournaments and it is not classed as a sport.
-This style of Aikido is dynamic and very effective; it is a system of throwing, joint locks, strikes and pinning techniques.
+This style of Aikido is dynamic and a very effective system of self-defense. it is a non-competitive system focused around joint locks/body control, strikes and throwing and pinning techniques.

 WHY DO YOSHINKAN AIKIDO?

 - DEVELOPS COORDINATION, HEALTH & FITNESS

 - INCREASES FLEXIBILITY AND REFLEXES

 - FOSTERS COMMUNITY AND HARMONY